jchelly/gadgetviewer/README.md

 Some points to note:

-* The Fortran interfaces to PlPlot and HDF5 need to be compiled with the same compiler as this program.
-This is because the module file format varies between compilers.

 * To read snapshots larger than 2Gb the program needs to be compiled in 64 bit mode, in which case all of the libraries need to be compiled as 64 bit too.